FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 all exceptions were converted to standard library exceptions instead of edm::Exception.

+AbsQUncertaintyCalculator.h -- This header files defines an interface
+                        for calculating the channel charge determination
+                        uncertainty.

 analyzeEChanNtuple.C -- Helper executable for building energy distributions
                         out of observed samples.

 analyzeEChargeNtuple.C -- Fit 2-d linear regression model to the energy
                           dependence on charge in TS4 and TS5.

+buildOptimalFilters.C -- Helper executable for building optimal charge
+                         filters (see also "fitHcalCharge.h" description).

+ChannelChargeInfo.h  -- A struct which contains charge-related information
+                        for a single HBHE channel.

+ChannelChargeMix.h   -- A persistent struct which contains charge-related ChannelChargeMix.C      information for a single HBHE channel after charge
+                        mixing has been performed.

+ChargeMixingManager.h -- The code which loads events (and later combines ChargeMixingManager.icc  time-shifted versions of them) for charge mixing.

 ChannelGroupInfo.h   -- Summary info for a group of channels.
 Used to
                         study channels grouped by HPD as well as those channels neighboring an HPD.

+DefaultQUncertaintyCalculator.h -- A simple implementation of charge DefaultQUncertaintyCalculator.C    uncertainty calculator (inherits from
+                                   AbsQUncertaintyCalculator).
+The uncertainty
+                                   depends only on charge Q itslef according to the formula a*Q + b*sqrt(Q) + c with some constants a, b, and c.

 DetId.h              -- The CMS detector id.
 Lifted from CMSSW code
                         DataFormats/DetId/interface/DetId.h.

+dumpContainmentCorrection.C -- Executable for saving pulse shape corrections
+                               as histograms for subsequent visualization.

+EventChargeInfo.h    -- A struct which contains charge-related information
+                        for a complete event, in a form suitable for subsequent mixing.

 Filter10.h           -- Linear filtering for the time structure of HCAL pulses.

+fitHcalCharge.h      -- Functions for building optimal linear and quadratic fitHcalCharge.C         filters which reconstruct the original signal charge
+                        from charge mixtures.

 fitHcalEnergies.h    -- Code which can be used to fit 2-d linear regression fitHcalEnergies.C       models (such as energy dependence on two time slices)

+genlkupmap.h         -- Apparently, some kind of a lookup table generation
+                        utility, internal to the HCAL pulse shape correction code.
+Lifted from CMSSW file
+                        CalibCalorimetry/HcalAlgos/interface/genlkupmap.h.

 HBHEChannelMap.h     -- Numerology for finding collections of HCAL channels HBHEChannelMap.C        that belong the same HPD and/or for navigating